2014-JavaFS/Group5Project1_RevBay/Stand Up/Meeting Report Log.md

 # RevatureProjectOneMeetingReports

+#### 8/2/2024
+Today we decided to work on test cases, improve on buyer functionalities and also add dtos if neccessary.
+The roadbloack we faced is during the running of test cases it gives you error that the mockrepository or mockservice is null.

 #### 8/1/2024
 Today we spent the first half of the day on qc after which we finished setting up our portoflios.
 After lunch we started learning about typescript and Asaf added actuators to the project.